-provide induction which includes relevant information on child protection to ensure that individuals understand and discharge their role and responsibilities, to include but not be limited to the Child Protection Policy, Part 1 of the current KCSE (and Annex B), Code of Conduct/Staff behaviour Protocol (including the procedures for reporting low level concerns) identity and role of the Designated Safeguarding Lead (DSL) and any deputies, pupil behaviour policy (which now needs to include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying), peer on peer abuse policy and the school's response to children missing provide induction training that is structured to ensure all new staff, supply staff, agency workers and volunteers (including Governors) can attend appropriate child protection training and online safety training as soon as education and whistleblowing procedures.
+Adults Children/Young People provide induction which includes relevant ensure children/young people know that information on child protection to ensure there are adults in school whom they can that individuals understand and discharge approach if they are worried or in difficulty their role and responsibilities, to include but not be limited to the Child Protection establish and maintain an ethos where Policy, Part 1 of the current KCSE (and children/young people feel secure, are Annex B), Code of Conduct/Staff encouraged to talk, and are listened to behaviour Protocol (including the procedures for reporting low level ensure all staff should be able to reassure concerns) identity and role of the children and young people that they are Designated Safeguarding Lead (DSL) being taken seriously and that they will be and any deputies, pupil behaviour policy supported and kept safe.
+A victim should (which now needs to include measures to never be given the impression that they prevent bullying, including cyberbullying, are creating a problem by reporting prejudice-based and discriminatory abuse, sexual violence, or sexual bullying), peer on peer abuse policy and harassment.
+Nor should a victim ever be the school's response to children missing made to feel ashamed for making a education and whistleblowing report. procedures. encourage and reinforce essential skills provide induction training that is for every child/young person such as structured to ensure all new staff, supply self-esteem, confidence building, staff, agency workers and volunteers independent thinking and making (including Governors) can attend assessments of risk based on their own appropriate child protection training and online safety training as soon as reasonably possible after their appointment